An editorial · Vol. I · Boca Raton, FL · 2026

 • $1,380 per month × 12 months × 3 years = $49,680.
 This is the cost of the Blues' cash-out refinance decision over three years — before any second life event has happened.
 They will never see this money again.

-— Chapter 3 — Age 77 / Fifteen years in —
+— Chapter 3 — Age 80 / Three years after the restructuring —

 The Blues